 Available May 3 – June 5, 2018

 Specialty waterfowl available May 24 – June 5, 2018 unsexed only

 |Cayuga Ducks||$15.75 Each|

 Minimum order for waterfowl is 4 per order

-The Welsh Harlequin is a fairly new breed, developed by Leslie Bonnett in Wales from two off-colored Khaki Campbell ducklings in 1949.
+The Welsh Harlequin is a fairly new breed, developed by Leslie Bonnett in Wales, from two off-colored Khaki Campbell ducklings in 1949.
 They came to the United States in 1968 and were accepted into the American Poultry Association in 2001 in the Light Duck class.
 They are becoming a very popular breed due to their multipurpose characteristics.
 They are calm, inquisitive and excellent foragers.
-Very popular as they are so calm.
+They are very popular as they are so calm.

-Chinese geese, due to their smaller size and agility, may be the best for weeding purposes.
-As they love to eat grass, they have been used commercially to rid cotton, orchards, mint and other crops of grasses.
-If you want them to eat broad leaf weeds, you will need to train them by supplying them cuttings of the targeted weed starting at one week of age until you let them out.
+Chinese Geese, due to their smaller size and agility, may be the best geese for weeding purposes.
+As they love to eat grass, they have been used commercially to rid cotton fields, orchards, mint and other crops of grasses.
+If you want them to eat broad leaf weeds, you will need to train them, by supplying cuttings of the targeted weed starting at one week of age, until you let them out.
 Otherwise they will eat the grass and leave the broad leaf plants unless they become very hungry.
-White Chinese are excellent grazers and can get almost all their nutritional needs from green grass and are very pretty in their pure white feathers.
+White Chinese are excellent grazers and can get almost all of their nutritional needs from green grass.
+They are very pretty in their pure white feathers.

-Back this by popular demand these regal looking birds were a big hit when we had them last.
-The African is descended from the wild Chinese swan goose in china.
-This goose is an intermediate sized bird, but very big in character.
+Back this by popular demand, these regal looking birds were a big hit when we had them last.
+The African is descended from the wild Chinese Swan Goose in China.
+This goose is an intermediate sized bird in body, but very big in character.